-The Two-Way Street of Misunderstanding: A Look at the Double Empathy Problem
+Two-Way Street of Misunderstanding: The Double Empathy Problem

-We all do it.
 We meet someone new, and our minds instantly begin sorting them into a box.
 “The funny one.”
 “The serious one.”
 “The activist.”
 “The sports fan.”
-This process of categorisation is a fundamental part of how our brains manage a complex world.
+This process of categorisation is part of how our brains manage a complex world.
 It’s a mental shortcut that lets us make quick predictions about how someone might think or behave.

-But here’s the crucial, often missed, truth: When we interact with someone, we are not interacting with the actual person.
+The often missed truth: When we interact with someone, we are not interacting with the person.
 We are interacting with our perception of them, the version we’ve placed inside our box.

 Most of the time, this system works well enough.
 When we share a lot of common ground, similar cultures, experiences, or social norms, our assumptions have a higher chance of being accurate.
 We can communicate with ease because our maps of the world are drawn with similar symbols.

-The problems begin when we encounter someone whose map is fundamentally different.
+The problems begin when we meet someone whose map is fundamentally different.

-This dynamic doesn’t just stay between two people; it scales up to define our social groups.
+This isn’t doesn’t just stay between two people; it defines our social groups.
 We naturally gravitate towards people who share our common ground, those who “get us” without constant explanation.
 These groups become our ingroups: spaces of low-conflict, efficient communication, and mutual understanding.

 The Autistic Experience: A Mismatch of Maps

 For autistic people, this entire system is a constant source of struggle.
-The difficulty isn’t a lack of desire for connection, but a fundamental mismatch in the very foundations of “common ground.”
+The difficulty isn’t a lack of desire for connection, but a mismatch of “common ground.”

 On a one-to-one basis, this leads to misunderstandings.
-But in a group setting, it becomes a perfect storm.
-The neurotypical majority, operating from a shared set of unconscious rules, will often quickly and unfairly categorize the autistic individual.
-Their authentic traits, honesty, a strong moral compass, a unique perspective, are pathologized.
+But in a group setting, it is more complicated.
+The neurotypical majority, operating from a shared set of unconscious rules, will often quickly and unfairly categorise the autistic individual.
+Their authentic traits, honesty, a strong moral compass, a unique perspective, are pathologised.
 They are placed in boxes labelled “The Troublemaker,” “The Rude One,” or “The Socially Clueless.”

 This is known as the Double Empathy Problem: the communication breakdown is mutual.
 The neurotypical group finds it just as difficult to understand the autistic individual as vice versa.
 The group, seeking to maintain its cohesion, will often side with the familiar neurotypical narrative, leaving the autistic person isolated and forced to either camouflage their true self (a exhausting process called masking) or be pushed to the sidelines.